Does the additional balancing lake the groundwater?

 • Soil that allows little water to pass through (such as loam)

-• Land subsidence due to peat.
+• Subsidence due to peat.

 Drainage is the removal of water via ditches and trenches.
 Dehydration takes place underground, for example with drainage pipes.
 Both are important for proper water drainage.